mboljen/ffmpeg-tools/README.md

 : Overwrite existing files

 **-h**
-: Show this help message
+: Show a short help message

 ### ffmpeg-watermark

-Add a watermark to a certain position in a media file.
+Add a watermark to a certain position in one or several media files.

-#### Usage
+#### Synopsis

 ```bash
 $ ffmpeg-watermark [-a _anchor_] [-s _number_] [-m _pixel_] [-y] _watermark_ _infile_ [..]